James Gallagher (soccer)

-James Aloysius Gallagher (June 8, 1909 in East Newark, New Jersey – April 16, 1992 in Belmar, New Jersey) was an American soccer player who earned two caps with the United States national soccer team.
+James Aloysius Gallagher (June 8, 1909 – April 16, 1992) was an American soccer player who earned two caps with the United States national soccer team.
 One cap came at the 1928 Summer Olympics where the U.S. lost to Argentina in the first round.
-He earned his second cap in a 3–2 away win with Poland on June 10, 1924.
+He earned his second cap in a 3–3 away draw with Poland on June 10, 1928.
 At the time, he played for Ryerson Juniors.
+He later played for Bayonne Rovers.

+Born in East Newark, New Jersey, Gallagher was a longtime resident of Belmar, New Jersey, and died on April 16, 1992, at Jersey Shore University Medical Center.